iVantage/viMessage/README.md

 ## FileRefresh

-viMessage is powered largely by the FileRefresh plugin.
+viMessage is powered by the FileRefresh plugin.
 FileRefresh must therefore be installed in order for viMessage to work.
 FileRefresh can be found at (https://github.com/iVantage/FileRefresh)

 #viMessage Commands